MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

 - **Detection**: Be alerted and notified when there are anomalies in app activity and when non-compliant, malicious, or risky apps are used.
 - **Remediation**: Along with automatic remediation capabilities, use remediation controls in a timely manner to respond to anomalous app activity detections.

 App governance is a platform-based solution that is an integral part of the Microsoft 365 app ecosystem.
-App governance oversees and governs OAuth-enabled apps that are registered with Azure Active Directory (Azure AD) and access data through the Microsoft Graph API.
+App governance oversees and governs OAuth-enabled apps that are registered with Azure AD.
 App governance provides you with application behavior controls to help strengthen the security and compliance posture of your IT infrastructure.<br>
 <br>
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4S7sp]

 ## A first glimpse at app governance